Violence affects some 1.7 billion children every year,

 Child Participation Advisor,

 Get Up To Speed

-Download our event flyer and share it over e-mail.
-Post our event visuals on social media to invite your peers to the Youth For Change Conference.
-Don’t forget to tag us and use #wvyfcc on your posts!
+Download our conference flyer and share it over e-mail.
+Pass the word on with our Facebook and Instagram posts and invite your peers to the Youth For Change Conference.
+Don’t forget to tag us on social media and use #wvyfcc in your posts!